Ask Slashdot: Should You Use Password Managers?

 I think LastPass will still work if the server goes down, you just can't sync your vault; perhaps others work that way too.
 At the least, a service could be designed that way even if LP isn't.

-Pick a patrern for your passwords (Score:3)
+Pick a patrern for your passwords (Score:2, Interesting)

 say like the sites name and select the letters and add in numbers.
 I use a couple different patterns depending on the type of site.
 That way I can remember 10's of passwords.
 99% of the time it ends up no where near a dictionary word and they are all 8+ characters long.